-If you are interested in larger and ale, then you will love this brewery tour in the heart of Fairbanks.
-Take a tour with the brew master and learn in depth about the brewing process on the 3-vessel system.
+If you are interested in larger and ale, then you will love this brewery in the heart of Fairbanks.
+Take a tour (by appointment) with the brew master and learn in depth about the brewing process on the 3-vessel system.

 If it is cold you can sit around the outdoor firepits and get some food from the local food truck.
 A great stop near to downtown and the airport.

 10. The Aurora Ice Museum

 For a bit of fun, you can spend a little time at this museum exploring the ice sculptures and seeing a sculpting demonstration.

 You are provided with big parka jackets to wear because it is -24 degrees C inside, and because of the temperature you won’t want to stay inside too long.

 It is a nice place to visit and worth it for the photos of sculptures created by talented artists.